Sturcoal/FFES-Fishes-from-Far-Eastern-Seas/README.md

 Table [S](https://github.com/Sturcoal/FFES-Fishes-from-Far-Eastern-Seas-/blob/master/Table%20man%20numb.csv) - the information on taxonomy and location of the speciemens linked to the *COI* sequences that were used to build the reference library for identification of marime far eastern fishes.

 ----
-NJ-[tree](https://github.com/Sturcoal/FFES-Fishes-from-Far-Eastern-Seas-/blob/master/tree%2028112019.PDF) of *COI* sequences based on K2P model demonstrating the relationships between fish speciemens
+NJ-[tree](https://github.com/Sturcoal/FFES-Fishes-from-Far-Eastern-Seas-/blob/master/tree%2028112019.PDF) of *COI* sequences based on K2P model demonstrating the relationships between fish speciemens.